Visit Auditory Cortex 2021-2023

 - Submissions of no more than TWO previously unpublished poems (each no more than 40 lines) should be sent to email@example.com with the subject line “Auditory Cortex”.

 - Poems must be sent in the body of the email with the recording in a WAV file attachment using the author’s family name as the filename (i.e. LASTNAME.wav, e.g. Ho.wav or Wee.wav).

 - The recording should contain only the author’s voice (NO sound effects or music) and should be made in a sound attended room or a venue of adequate quiet to ensure audibility.

-- Please include a short biography that outlines your language background in no more than 30 words.
+- Please include a biography (no more than 200 words) and a paragraph outlining your language background (no more than 200 words).

 - If a poem is accepted for publication, we will ask the poet to send us a reflection on the work.

 - Accepted poems, essays by the poets, and the audio recordings are published on Cha: An Asian Literary Journal on a rolling basis.
 Please note that we will only be contacting poets whose work is accepted for publication.